masud99r/cs6501-004project/README.md

-Mining stack overflow repository to recommend solution for software issues/bugs
+Mining software repository to recommend solution for software issues/bugs
 -------------------------------------------------------------------------------